TheXTech/TheXTech/README.md

 ## What is different with this thing in comparison to the original VB6 build?
 - First off, it's written in C++ while original (as we already know) is written in VB6.
 - Doesn't have an Editor.
-Instead, in has a deep integration with PGE Editor that allows to use it with the same functionality as in original editor (the "magic hand" functionality was kept to allow real-time editing of the level while testing, it's needed to use IPC communication with PGE Editor to get the ability to use it better).
+Instead, in has a deep integration with Moondust Editor that allows to use it with the same functionality as in original editor (the "magic hand" functionality was kept to allow real-time editing of the level while testing, it's needed to use IPC communication with Moondust Editor to get the ability to use it better).
 - Full support of UTF-8 in filename paths and internal text data (original game had the only 8bit ANSI support).
 - For graphics and controlling, it uses an SDL2 library while original game have used WinAPI calls and GDI library.
-- It uses PGE-FL that has better file formats support.
+- It uses PGE-FL library that has better file formats support.
 - A support for WLDX world maps are allowing unlimited credits lines and custom music without it being necessary to use a music.ini for music replacements.
 - Some LVLX exclusive features now working: vertical section wrap, two-way warps, custom "star needed" message, warp enter event, ability to disable stars printing in HUB episodes for specific doors, ability to disable interscene showing when going to another level through a warp.
 - Built-in support for episode and level wide music.ini and sounds.ini to override default music and sounds assets.